 Scattered around the area are countless other structures, many still partially buried in the ground or engulfed by the verdant rainforest.

 The central area, or Great Plaza, with its five main temples, was the heart of the ancient city and the centre for religious and ceremonial activity.
-It is the most impressive section, especially the two massive pyramid-shaped structures with steep steps leading up to the roofed enclosures at the top.
 Temple I, the Temple of the Grand Jaguar, is the main landmark of Tikal and was built to house the magnificent tomb of King Hasaw Chan K'awil.
-Temple II, opposite, has two grotesque, eroded masks on either side of the stairway and there are fantastic views from the top.
+Temple II, opposite Temple I, has two grotesque, eroded masks on either side of the stairway and there are fantastic views from the top.
 The jungle around the ruins is alive with the sounds of bird and animal life, particularly the fearsome roars of howler monkeys, which have conjured up images of jaguars in many a frightened traveller's mind.
-Walking from ruined temple to temple, surrounded by the sounds and smells of the jungle, is an experience not offered at any other major Mayan site.

 This combination, of rainforest and ruins, make it one of the few sites declared both a 'Cultural and Natural Heritage to Humanity' by UNESCO.
 There are two museums on site, containing copies of some of the elaborate sculptures, bas-reliefs and stelae from the ruins, a map showing Tikal as it was in 800 BC, as well as items recovered from the excavations, including the burial goods of King Hasaw Chan K'awil.